mx-psi/tfg/text/CompSci/03-shor.md

 In this section we will describe the Quantum Fourier Transform, an essential part of Shor's algorithm and one of the main algorithms that allows us to achieve super-polynomial speedups.
 It depends on the notion of discrete normalized Fourier transform.

+Recall from [@dfn:amplitude] that the *amplitude vector* of a quantum state is the coordinate vector of that state with respect to the computational basis.

 :::{.definition name="Unitary DFT"}
 (@RaoFastFouriertransform2010, sec 2.1.3)